carlescliment/configs/docs/vim.md

 ## Installing ctags

-Ctags is a tool that makes easier to navigate through the code.
+Exuberant Ctags is a tool that makes navigating through the code easier by letting you jump to class/function definitions.

 ### Installation: